sidethink-interactive/Odin/README.md

 ## Roadmap

-Not in any particular order and not be implemented
+Not in any particular order and may never be implemented

 * Compile Time Execution (CTE)
 	- More metaprogramming madness